rwdroge/pug2024OTEL/README.md

 #### Tasks

+1. Change the oTel Collector back (config.yaml) to use NewRelic endpoints for tracing and metrics
+2. Select the traces menu in the left side pane in NewRelic homepage, it will redirect to the traces page where you can see the trace information.

+#### Tasks that we would love to see :)
-1. Take one of your own projects / your application and start collecting metrics
+1. Take one of your own real-life projects / your application and start collecting metrics
-2. Do the same for traces (maybe you already have a customer/user complaining about slowness in specific parts of the application, that would be a great place to start)
+3. Do the same for traces (maybe you already have a customer/user complaining about slowness in specific parts of the application, that would be a great place to start)